Comment by alasdair_

 Once they have your address they will just storm your house and catch you on the computer, then you are done for.

-prisenco a day ago
+prisenco 10 months ago

 Using Tor, like all security and privacy tools, must be balanced against what it is being used for.
 We will always live in a world of limited resources for policing, and systems of privacy work by increasing the difficulty and cost to deanonymize someone.
 They don't have to be perfect, they just have to be expensive.